skg-if/ext-tmpl/extended-interoperability-framework/core-extensions/extended-research-product.md

 ---
 title: Research product
-parent: Core extensions
+parent: Extended interoperability framework
 layout: default
-# nav_order: 1
+nav_order: 2
-search_exclude: true
 ---

-# Research product
+# (Extended) Research product

 By default, this extened core entity inherits all the properties defined in the core [Research product].
-Here below, describe the new properties and relations that the extension adds to the default [Research product].
+Here below, please describe the new properties and relations that the extension adds to the default [Research product].

 ## Properties